Eric-YH/ConsoleApp1/README.md

 # Project Structure

 Data/
   AppDbContext.cs

+Models/
+  IncomingTransaction.cs
+  TransactionRecord.cs
+  TransactionAudit.cs

+Services/
+  IngestionRunner.cs

+Program.cs
+appsettings.json
+snapshot.json

+# File Explanation

+Data/

+  AppDbContext.cs
     Acts as the bridge between the application and the SQLite database.
-    Inherits from DbContext
+    Inherits from DbContext.
+    DbContext is the database control center.
-    Uses DbSet<T> to define tables
+    Uses DbSet<T> to define tables.
-    optionsBuilder.UseSqlite(_connectionString); create database
+    optionsBuilder.UseSqlite(_connectionString); create database.

 Models/

   IncomingTransaction.cs
-    class for json transactions.
+    Class for json transactions.
     Used for reading snapshot.json.

   TransactionRecord.cs
-    class for Database entity.
+    Class for Database entity.
+    Each row in database has a corresponding class in C#.

   TransactionAudit.cs
-    class for Audit table entity.
+    Class for Audit table entity.
+    _db.Audits.Add(...);
-    _db.Audits.Add(...); Stored in the same SQLite database file, but as a separate table.
+    Stored in the same SQLite database file, but as a separate table.

 Services/

   IngestionRunner.cs
     Main logic layer.
+    Create instance for the classes and operate.

+    private LoadSnapshot()
+      Read snapshot.json -> IncomingTransaction list.

+    Run()
+      _db.SaveChanges();
-    _db.SaveChanges(); Interact with Database
+      Interact with Database.

 Program.cs
-  Application entry point ; loads appsettings.json
+  Application entry point.
+  Loads appsettings.json.
+  Works as Main(string[] args), but written in modern simplified way.

 appsettings.json
+  Settings about:
+    "Default": "Data Source=ingestion.db"
+    "File": "snapshot.json"

 snapshot.json
+  Use for transactions.

 # Core Logic
 24-Hour Window
 var now = DateTime.UtcNow;
 var cutoff24 = now.AddHours(-24);
+if >= cutoff24 then it is recent time within 24h
+Read snapchat.json ->  List  -> Dictionary

 Upsert (by TransactionId)
 For each transaction in snapshot:   foreach (var tx in snapshot)